ECE-180D-WS-2023/Knowledge-Base-Wiki/Introduction-to-unity-extension.md

 ## Augmented/Virtual Reality in Unity! - By: Warren Pagsuguiron
 Apart from the games we usually see, Unity takes it to the next level and allows creators to develop Augmented and Virtual Reality applications with the same format.
-As long as you know how to use Unity to create normal games, you already know how to create applications in AR/VR --
+As long as you know how to use Unity to create normal games, you already know how to create applications in AR/VR -
 You don't need to learn anything new to do so!

 "Unity provides powerful tools to make rich, deeply engaging augmented reality experiences that intelligently interact with the real world" [4].
-With tools such as AR Foundation and XR Interaction Toolking, as well as abilities to use Unity as a library, the user has enormous power in bringing their dream into reality (or at least augmented or virtual haha).
+With tools such as AR Foundation and XR Interaction Toolkit, as well as abilities to use Unity as a library, the user has enormous power in bringing their dreams into reality (or at least augmented or virtual haha).

 ### What is AR Foundation
-As a programmer, good coding style dictates that if something is to be used over and over again that we don't copy and paste the same code.
-What we do instead is to create a class or function and simply do a call to reuse that code.
+As a programmer, good coding style dictates that if something is to be used over and over again that we don't copy and paste the same code over and over again.
+What we do instead is to create a class or function and simply peform a call to reuse that code.
 This is the premise of AR Foundation.

 AR foundation is a framework purposely built for AR development.
 As a developer, we only need to create our application once and we can deploy it across multiple platforms (Apple, Android, etc).
 This framework gives extra features such as photorealistic rendering, physics, device optimizations, and more!
 [5]